Heatblur-Simulations/f-4e-manual/src/systems/nav_com/tacan.md

 ### TACAN Function Selector Knob

-- OFF: the TACAN system is deenergized
+- OFF: the TACAN system is de-energized
 - REC: only the receiver is energized, and the system receives and decodes bearing signals from the TACAN station and provides bearing information for the HSI, BDHI, and ADI displays.